subquery/documentation/docs/subquery_network/node_operators/becoming-a-node-operator.md

-# How to Become an Indexer
+# How to Become a Node Operator

 ## Introduction

-Welcome to this guide on how to become an Indexer.
+Welcome to this guide on how to become a Node Operator.
 Let's take an overview of the basic steps involved in the process:

 ## Summary of Steps